zactodd/nzta_sign_scraping/README.md

-# nzta_sign_scraping
+# NZTA Road Sign Scraping

 ## Dependencies
-The packages are HTTP, Gumbo, Cascadia, Dates, and KissThreading.
+The packages are HTTP, Gumbo, Cascadia, Dates, KissThreading and JSON.
 They can be installed with the following.

 ```julia